 There are two easy ways to propagate Mammillarias: by seeds or by dividing offsets.

 The offsets readily form in clusters around the base of the mother plant.
-Carefully remove the offsets using tongs, a sharp, sterile knife, or razor blade.
-Allow the cut to callous over for several days before placing the offset in a pot with well-draining soil.
+Carefully remove the offsets using tongs, a sharp, sterile knife, or a razor blade.
+Allow the cut to callous over several days before placing the offset in a pot with well-draining soil.
 The best time to remove offsets is in spring and summer.

 Growing Mammillarias from seeds is an exciting way of increasing a collection.
 Sow the seeds in a pot with a well-drained soil mix in late spring or summer.
-Place the pot in a sunny spot and keep the soil moist until seeds germinate.
+Place the pot in a sunny spot and keep the soil moist until the seeds germinate.
 At temperatures between 70 and 80 °F (21 and 27 °C), germination usually takes a week or two.
 The following spring, seedlings will be ready to transplant into their own pots.

 Pests and Diseases of Mammillaria

 Mammillarias are relatively disease-resistant but susceptible to pests such as mealybugs and scales.